supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 In this task, you will explore using notebooks in Microsoft Sentinel.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace.

 1. In the Microsoft Sentinel Workspace, select **Notebooks** under the *Threat management* area.

 1. Next, you need to create an AzureML Workspace.
 Select **Configure Azure Machine Learning** and then select **Create new Azure ML workspace** button in the command bar.